HYL13/Eulith_CodeExercise02/README.md

 There are two ways of testing, one is calling the function in the dummy contract and print the result:
 ![avatar](DummyZeroEx_terminal_output.png)

-another way of testing is write a test contract (truffle_proj/test/DummyZeroExTest.sol) and run "truffle test", it would run the contract on local blockchain, grab the result and do assertion for me.
+another way of testing is to write a test contract (truffle_proj/test/DummyZeroExTest.sol) and run "truffle test", it would run the contract on local blockchain, grab the result and do assertion for me.